 The factory has always been at the centre of optimisation and innovation approaches in the manufacturing industry.
-The increases in effectiveness and efficiency promised by the use of IoT and Industry 4.0 technologies is also based on the processes and organisation of the factory - the smart factory.
-The path to increasing quality and output with lower use of resources leads to a comprehensive concept of operational excellence, whereby the following elements have proven to be particularly beneficial:
+The use of IoT or Industry 4.0 technologies promises to take processes and organization of the factory - the Smart Factory - to a new level.
+The following elements have proven to be target-oriented: